fuse-box/fuse-box/docs/quantum.md

 FuseBox won't read `module` and `js:next` properties from `package.json` unless configured.
 This is done by design, as many libraries will simply get broken when transpiled with typescript.
 (FuseBox uses typescript to transpile es6 modules).
 For example you can't use `react-router` with [useJsNext](/page/configuration#usejsnext) option, because it uses non-standard javascript in the code base, e.g - `import React from "react"` where React doesn't export `default`

+You may find [polyfillNonStandardDefaultUsage](/page/configuration#polyfillnonstandarddefaultusage) option quite useful, but be careful, this is a non-standard way of cooking javascript!

 Therefore you must select the libraries with caution.
 FuseBox, however, will still try to treeshake `commonjs` libraries, in fact it works well in many cases, for example it does a nice job with React library, removing several files entirely from es5 build.